Poulin's Hat Trick Powers Montréal to a 4-1 Victory over Ottawa

 • Discuss this story on the Professional Women's Hockey League message board...

-- Poulin's Hat Trick Powers Montréal to a 4-1 Victory over Ottawa - Ottawa Charge
+- Poulin's Hat Trick Powers Montréal to a 4-1 Victory over Ottawa - Montreal Victoire

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.